Dept. of Life Science Frontiers

-Induced pluripotent stem (iPS) cells are able to different into all of the many cell types in our bodies, raising great hopes for application in regenerative medicine in the future. iPS cells can be established from ordinary skin cells treated with four transgenic factors delivered by a retroviral vector.
-These four factors – Sox2, Oct3/4, Klf4, and c-Myc - are all regulators of gene expression, and by expressing them in somatic cells, we can change the expression state of the cells, a process known as "reprogramming."
+Induced pluripotent stem (iPS) cells can differentiate into the many cell types in our bodies, raising great hopes for application in regenerative medicine in the future. iPS cells can be established from skin cells or blood cells treated with several factors delivered by virus or non-virus vectors.
+The original four factors (Yamanaka factors) - Sox2, Oct3/4, Klf4, and c-Myc - are all transcription factors.
+By expressing them in somatic cells, we can change the gene expression state of the cells, a process known as "reprogramming."

 Before iPS cells can be used in clinical applications, issues surrounding their safety must first be resolved.
 Research in mice has shown that the retrovirally delivered factor c-Myc can trigger tumor formation.
-It is possible to establish iPS cells without the use of c-Myc, but the efficiency is low and the quality of the cells is poor.
-Recent work from our lab has revealed that L-Myc, another member of the c-Myc family, can also be used in the establishment of iPS, with a gain in efficiency of 5 to 10 fold over c-Myc.
-In addition, the risk of tumorigenesis seen when using c-Myc has not been shown for L-Myc derived iPS cells, suggesting that the use of L-Myc may contribute to the ability to establish safer iPS cells at higher efficiencies.
-The mechanisms by which L-Myc participates in iPS cell derivation, however, remain unclear, and further study will be needed.
+It is possible to establish iPS cells without c-Myc, but the efficiency is low, and the quality of the cells is poor.
+Recent work from our lab has revealed that L-Myc (also known as Mycl), another member of the Myc family, can also be used to establish iPS cells, with a gain in efficiency of 5 to 10 fold over c-Myc.
+In addition, the risk of tumorigenesis seen when using c-Myc has not been shown for L-Myc-derived iPS cells, suggesting that the use of L-Myc may contribute to the ability to establish safer iPS cells at higher efficiencies.
+However, the mechanisms by which L-Myc participates in iPS cell derivation remain unclear, and further study will be needed.